-Students write their FMT independently, following these methodological guidelines and under the guidance of an experienced supervisor equipped with a good knowledge of the field.
+Students write their FMTP independently, following these methodological guidelines and under the guidance of an experienced supervisor equipped with a good knowledge of the field.
 The work can be supervised only by a lecturer working at VU BS, except in cases when the student is studying for a double diploma (in each specific case it is necessary to apply to the Study Service).

-Students choose the supervisor of the final thesis according to the topic and the lecturer's competence of the subject.
-The duty of the supervisor is to advise the student during the writing of the entire work: choosing the topic and drawing up the work preparation plan, searching for scientific literature sources, selecting appropriate empirical research methods and analysing the results, discussing the structure of the FMT.
-The supervisor advises the student according to a pre-agreed consultation schedule.
+Students choose the supervisor of the final thesis project according to the topic and the lecturer's competence of the subject.
+The duty of the supervisor is to advise the student or students group during the writing of the entire work: choosing the topic and drawing up the work preparation plan, searching for scientific literature sources, selecting appropriate empirical research methods and analysing the results, discussing the structure of the FMTP.
+The supervisor advises the students according to a pre-agreed consultation schedule.
 Consultations are initiated by students.
-The supervisor advises on methodological and subject issues, critically evaluates the prepared parts of the FMT, provides advice on how to improve the content of the work.
-The supervisor is not responsible for the content of the work, the accuracy of the empirical research data, does not provide prepared solutions, does not have to correct grammatical and proofreading errors, but must warn the student about the inadequate quality of the master's thesis and methodological requirements.
+The supervisor advises on methodological and subject issues, critically evaluates the prepared parts of the FMTP, provides advice on how to improve the content of the work.
+The supervisor is not responsible for the content of the work, the accuracy of the empirical research data, does not provide prepared solutions, does not have to correct grammatical and proofreading errors, but must warn the students about the inadequate quality of the master's thesis (project) and methodological requirements.

-The student is responsible for choosing the topic of the thesis within the deadlines, while the supervisor is in charge of ensuring that the prepared thesis meets the formal requirements, is uploaded to the Vilnius University information system (hereinafter - VU IS) and defended in time.
-The student is responsible for the content of the work, the accuracy of the research data and facts provided, the validity of the conclusions and proposed solutions.
-The final assessment reflects the competence of the student, not the supervisor.
+Students are responsible for choosing the topic of the thesis (project) within the deadlines, while the supervisor is in charge of ensuring that the prepared thesis (project) meets the formal requirements, is uploaded to the Vilnius University information system (hereinafter - VU IS) and defended in time.
+Students are responsible for the content of the work, the accuracy of the research data and facts provided, the validity of the conclusions and proposed solutions.
+The final assessment reflects the competence of the students, not the supervisor.

-The supervisor, having received the final version of the final thesis, must evaluate the student's work and prepare a feedback.
-This assessment shall be introduced to the student during the defence.
-The decision of the supervisor to approve the FMT for defence/ not to approve the FMT for defence is formalized with the appropriate attribute selected in VU IS - the FMT approved for defence/the FMT not approved for defence.
+The supervisor, having received the final version of the final thesis (project), must evaluate the student's or students group work and prepare a feedback.
+This assessment shall be introduced to the students during the defence.
+The decision of the supervisor to approve the FMTP for defence/ not to approve the FMTP for defence is formalized with the appropriate attribute selected in VU IS - the FMTP approved for defence/the FMTP not approved for defence.

-2. PREPARATION OF THE FINAL MASTER'S THESIS
+2. PREPARATION OF THE FINAL MASTER'S THESIS (PROJECT)

-2.1 Choice of the topic of the final master's thesis
+2.1 Choice of the topic of the final master's thesis (project)

-Generally, students choose FMT topics during the first semester in accordance with the procedure established by the relevant study program committee, based on a list of topics proposed by VU BS lecturers, organisations or social partners, which is approved by the relevant study program committee.
+Generally, students choose FMTP topics during the first semester in accordance with the procedure established by the relevant study program committee, based on a list of topics proposed by VU BS lecturers, organisations or social partners, which is approved by the relevant study program committee.

-Students, in coordination with the supervisor, may propose a topic for their FMT that is relevant to the content and objectives of the study program.
-After formulating and coordinating the thesis topic with the supervisor, the student submits a free-form application to VU IS with an indication of a formulated topic in Lithuanian and English and the chosen thesis supervisor.
+Students, in coordination with the supervisor, may propose a topic for their FMTP that is relevant to the content and objectives of the study program.
+After formulating and coordinating the thesis (project) topic with the supervisor, the students submits a free-form application to VU IS with an indication of a formulated topic in Lithuanian and English and the chosen thesis (project) supervisor.

-It is recommended to choose a FMT topic that is modern, interesting for the student, important for the theory and practice of management, marketing, finance or business studies, relevant to a specific business sector.
-When choosing a topic, the student must evaluate the possibilities of conducting empirical research and obtaining the necessary data.
-The topic of the FMT must correspond to the study program and the intended results of the study program.
+It is recommended to choose a FMTP topic that is modern, interesting for the students, important for the theory and practice of management, marketing, finance or business studies, relevant to a specific business sector.
+When choosing a topic, the students must evaluate the possibilities of conducting empirical research and obtaining the necessary data.
+The topic of the FMTP must correspond to the study program and the intended results of the study program.

-2.2 Structure of the final master's thesis
+2.2 Structure of the final master's thesis project